France Bleu Pays d'Auvergne: 1964-1974: arrival of television through the ORTF

-The arrival of television through the ORTF in 1964 is an important step in the history of regional audiovisual programs.
+The arrival of television through the ORTF in 1964 was an important step in the history of regional audiovisual programs.
 Radio and television were installed together at Château Saint-Victor before the construction in the local park of the new TV studio at 137 avenue de Royat.
 This period lasted ten years, until 1974, which was the end of the ORTF.

 1974-1982: FR3 era

 In 1975, regional television services came the banner of FR3.

 The regional radio, Radio Auvergne (RTF) then Clermont Auvergne (ORTF), was attached to FR3 with the slogan "FR3 is our radio".
 From 7 April 1975, FR3 Radio Auvergne began its broadcasts in frequency modulation (FM) from the summit of Puy de Dôme.
 The medium wave transmitter continued to operate at Ennezat in Limagne.
 The service area extended to the four departments of the Auvergne region.
 René Paput is still there, but new voices are appearing.
 In particular those of Jacques Santamaria, Dominique Montavy, Christian Lassalas and Jacques Mailhot.
 The FR3 period lasted seven years until the arrival of Radio France.